SuperMewio/Dummy-sudo-for-doas/README.md

 Confirm sudo is configured correctly, from here you are free to remove doas.
 If your system breaks for some reason from this, you likely can use arch-chroot to fix it.

-### If the symlink still exists that was created by dummy-sudo:
+## Removing the symlink that still exists after removing dummy-sudo:

 First, check if /usr/bin/sudo is a symbolic link to doas
 ```